freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/learn-css-colors-by-building-a-color-markers-set/step-050.md

 # --description--

-The `linear-gradient` function is very flexible, but here is the basic syntax you'll use in this tutorial:
+The `linear-gradient` function is very flexible -- here is the basic syntax you'll use in this tutorial:

 ```css
 linear-gradient(gradientDirection, color1, color2, ...);